ionmint/get-covers/README.md

 # Get Covers

-An [Obsidian](https://obsidian.md) plugin that searches for a cover image for the note you're currently viewing and writes it to the note's `cover` frontmatter property.
+A minimal and simple [Obsidian](https://obsidian.md) plugin that searches for a cover image for the note you're currently viewing and writes it to the note's `cover` frontmatter property.
 Works on **desktop, Android, and iOS** from a single codebase.

 Pick a note, search a structured database (Google Books, TMDb, AniList, SteamGridDB) or Google Images, tap a result, and the cover is either downloaded into your vault or its URL is written to frontmatter.